jangroth/aws-certification-notes/devops-engineer-professional.md

   * Artifacts are the way different pipeline stages 'communicate' with each other
   * CodePipelin artifacts are sightly different to CodeBuild artifacts

-* Integrates with CloudWatch events
+* Integrates with CloudWatch Events

 * Can invoke Lambda as an almost arbitrary pipeline action
 	* `codepipeline:PutJobSuccessResult`, `codepipeline:PutJobFailureResult`